medusajs/medusa/docs/content/admin/routes.md

 The object has one property `link`, which is an object having the following properties:

 - `label`: a string indicating the sidebar item’s label of your custom route.
 - `icon`: an optional React component that acts as an icon in the sidebar.
+If none provided, a default icon is used.

 For example, you can change the content of the previous route you created to export a config object: